HMS Agincourt (1865): Propulsion

 Agincourt had one 2-cylinder horizontal return connecting rod-steam engine, made by Maudslay, driving a single propeller using steam provided by 10 rectangular fire-tube boilers.
 It produced a total of 4426 ihp during the ship's sea trials on 12 December 1865 and Agincourt had a maximum speed of 13.55 kn.
 The ship carried 750 LT of coal, enough to steam 1500 nmi at 7.5 knots.

 Agincourt had five masts and a sail area of 32377 sqft.
 Agincourt only made 9.5 kn under sail mainly because the ship's propeller could only be disconnected and not hoisted up into the stern of the ship to reduce drag.
 Both funnels were semi-retractable to reduce wind resistance while under sail.

-Admiral George A. Ballard described Agincourt and her sisters as "the dullest performers under canvas of the whole masted fleet of their day, and no ships ever carried so much dress to so little purpose."
+In a series of technical articles he wrote on the armoured vessels of the mid-Victorian Navy, for the quarterly Mariner's Mirror, Admiral George A. Ballard described Agincourt and her sisters as "the dullest performers under canvas of the whole masted fleet of their day, and no ships ever carried so much dress to so little purpose."
 In 1893–1894, after her withdrawal from active service, Agincourt had two masts removed and was re-rigged as a barque.
 In 1907 the upper portions of one of her masts was installed at the shore establishment HMS Ganges for use in the training of boy seamen.